 March 21, 2017 DOE further delays the walk-in freezer effective date to June 26, 2017.

 April 3, 2017 Two environmental groups and a consumer group notify DOE they will sue in 60 days over its failure to finalize standards for compressors, uninterruptible power supplies, walk-in coolers and freezers, portable air conditioners, and commercial packaged boilers.
 The groups are the Natural Resources Defense Council, Sierra Club, and Consumer Federation of America.

 June 13, 2017 Washington, California, and nine other states petition the US District Court for the Northern District of California over DOE’s failure to finalize efficiency standards for portable air conditioners, air compressors, commercial boilers, walk-in freezers, and uninterruptible power supplies.
 A coalition of environmental groups also files suit over these same standards on this day.

 July 10, 2017 DOE finalizes standards for walk-in freezers.

 Feb.
-15, 2018 The US District Court for the Northern District of California rules DOE must publish standards for portable air conditioners, air compressors, commercial packaged boilers, and uninterruptible power supplies within 28 days, then gave them another 28 days on March 14, 2018 so they could file a new motion to claim harm to manufacturers or file for a stay from the 9th US Circuit Court of Appeals.
+15, 2018 The US District Court for the Northern District of California rules DOE must publish standards for portable air conditioners, air compressors, commercial packaged boilers, and uninterruptible power supplies within 28 days.
+The court then gives DOE another 28 days on March 14, 2018 so that DOe can file a new motion to claim harm to manufacturers or file for a stay from the Ninth Circuit.

 Jan.
 10, 2020 DOE publishes four final rules that either establish or amend the energy conservation standards for commercial boilers, portable air conditioners, industrial air compressors, and uninterruptible power supplies, as mandated by the Ninth Circuit.